 This year’s CIOL Conference, previously known as Members' Day, takes place on 6 and 7 March 2020 at BMA House in central London.
-The programme is still being finalised, and the two days will be filled with a wide range of seminars, workshops and keynote speeches, with networking opportunities for all delegates (scroll down to see the full details).
-The programme so far can be viewed below and will be finalised over the coming weeks - watch this space.
+As you can see from the programme, the two days will be filled with a wide range of seminars, workshops and keynote speeches, with networking opportunities for all delegates (scroll down to see the full details).
+The programme can be viewed below.

 Book your space on Eventbrite to grab an early bird ticket.
 You can purchase a two-day conference ticket, or one-day tickets for individual days.
 Spaces are limited, so book early to avoid disappointment!